Chapter 03

 Conventional data tells you what's already visible.
 It confirms what you suspected, measures what you planned for, and often arrives just after the moment you needed it.
 Our work in 2025 pushed us toward something harder and more valuable: the data that sits outside official systems, in places traditional approaches don't look.

 In Brazil, ÆSOP doesn't just monitor health records — it integrates them with pharmacy sales, social media activity, and environmental patterns to detect outbreaks before the first patient presents to a clinic.
-Health in Harmony is also looking to indigenous dialogues and bioacoustics are surfacing ecological signals that satellite imagery alone would miss.
+Health in Harmony is also looking to Indigenous dialogues, while bioacoustics are surfacing ecological signals that satellite imagery alone would miss.
 These aren't supplementary data sources.
 They're often the earliest and most accurate warning systems we have.

 What unites them is a simple principle: the people and places closest to a problem hold intelligence that centralized systems rarely capture — and rarely ask for.
 When we design for that intelligence from the start, and triangulate signals that conventional data sets miss, like pharmacy sales, school absences, climate patterns, mosquito populations, local clinic reports, and social media chatter, we see sooner.
 We give decision makers a head start.